Synonym(s)

 Undesirable effectsThis section has been translated automatically.

-Contact dermatitis, swelling of the salivary glands, immediate anaphylactoid contractions.
+Contact dermatitis, salivary gland swelling, immediate anaphylactoid reactions.
 The exact prevalence of chlorhexidine allergies is unknown (Sustal K et al. 2017).
-Due to the widespread and increasing use of chlorhexidine, an increasing rate of sensitization is expected.
-This also concerns IgE-mediated immediate reactions (detectable by prick testing).
+The widespread and increasing use of chlorhexidine is expected to increase the rate of sensitization.
+This includes IgE-mediated immediate reactions (detectable by prick testing).

 InteractionsThis section has been translated automatically.